Development-Related Postgraduate Courses 2015/2016

 * certified copies of awarded academic degrees (Indonesian and English version)

 * certified copies of academic transcripts (Indonesian and English version)

 * certified copy of School Leaving Certificate (Indonesian and German version)

 Note: Some courses may require additional documents.
 For detailed information, please see the relevant course description on the booklet.
-All documents must be submitted as identical triplicates.
+All documents must be submitted as identical duplicates.
 Applications that do not clearly state the desired degree course or are not complete cannot be processed and will not be considered.
 If applying to two courses, please list courses in order of priority.
-You must send the application documents for each course applied to (for this, identical triplicate documents are required).
-All submitted applications forms, including all required documents, copies, etc. become property of the DAAD.
-No documents will be returned.
+You must send the application documents for each course applied to (for this, identical duplicate documents are required).

 For economic and environmental reasons, please avoid using sheet holders and plastic folders in your application.